sanjaikumarkaleeswaran/Mindwave/README.md

 ## 📋 Changelog

+### May 3, 2026 — Modal UX Revert (Classic Style)
+- 🔄 **GoalsPage Header** — restored the original inline header layout with title on the left and compact action buttons (Ask AI + New Goal) on the right.
+Removed the sticky full-width 2-column action bar grid.
+- 🪟 **GoalFormModal** — removed the mobile-only bottom-sheet slide-up pattern; now uses a single unified centered scale-in modal on all screen sizes.
+- 💬 **AIChatModal** — reverted from `items-end` bottom-sheet positioning to a centered `scale-in` animation on all screen sizes.
+- 📋 **ActivityModal** — removed the dual mobile/desktop modal split (bottom-sheet + drag handle on mobile, centered on desktop) and replaced with one consistent centered modal for all devices.
+- 🧹 **Filter Pills** — removed sticky positioning from the Goals page filter pills; they now scroll naturally with the page.

 ### April 23, 2026 — Full Mobile Responsiveness Overhaul
 - 📱 **Compact Bottom Navigation** — reduced icon/label sizing and min-width so all 8 navigation items fit on the narrowest phones (360px+) without any horizontal overflow or scrolling.
-- 🪟 **Universal Bottom-Sheet Modals** — converted `ActivityModal` and `DeleteModal` from plain centered overlays to the full bottom-sheet slide-up pattern with a drag handle, matching the existing `GoalFormModal`, `ShareModal`, and `AIChatModal` style.
+- 🪟 **Universal Bottom-Sheet Modals** — converted `ActivityModal` and `DeleteModal` from plain centered overlays to the bottom-sheet slide-up pattern with a drag handle.
 - 📐 **dvh Modal Heights** — replaced all `85vh` modal heights with `min(85dvh, 600px)` to correctly account for collapsible browser address bars on iOS and Android Chrome.
-- 🎯 **CSS Variable Sticky Bars** — replaced hardcoded `top-24` sticky offsets on the Goals page action bar and filter pills with `calc(var(--header-h) + 0.75rem)`, so they always sit correctly below the header on any device.
+- 🎯 **CSS Variable Sticky Bars** — replaced hardcoded `top-24` sticky offsets on the Goals page with `calc(var(--header-h) + 0.75rem)`.
-- 🛡️ **Fixed max-width CSS Rule** — removed the `max-width: 100vw` on every `*` selector (which was silently breaking flex/grid child layouts) and replaced it with a scoped rule targeting block-level elements and `#root` only.
+- 🛡️ **Fixed max-width CSS Rule** — removed the `max-width: 100vw` on every `*` selector and replaced it with a scoped rule targeting block-level elements and `#root` only.
-- 🎨 **xs Breakpoint** — added a custom `xs: 360px` Tailwind breakpoint for targeted small-phone styles (e.g., icon-only Share button on very narrow screens).
+- 🎨 **xs Breakpoint** — added a custom `xs: 360px` Tailwind breakpoint for targeted small-phone styles.
-- 📊 **Dashboard Stat Grid Fix** — removed the erroneous `col-span-2` on the Goals stat card that caused an uneven layout at the `sm` breakpoint, and added `flex-wrap` + `whitespace-nowrap` to the Weekly Activity chart header.
+- 📊 **Dashboard Stat Grid Fix** — removed erroneous `col-span-2` on the Goals stat card causing uneven layouts.
-- 🔒 **z-index Stacking** — standardized modal z-indices: backdrop `z-[70]`, sheet/modal `z-[80]`, ensuring no bottom nav bleed-through.

 ### April 22, 2026 — Expense Tracker Mobile View Overhaul
-- 📱 **Unified Glass-Card System** — replaced all custom `rounded-[2.5rem]` Expense cards with the global `glass-card` utility for consistent radii, glassmorphism, and hover effects across every device.
+- 📱 **Unified Glass-Card System** — replaced all custom Expense cards with the global `glass-card` utility for consistent radii and glassmorphism.
-- 🪟 **Constrained Layout** — swapped the unconstrained `max-w-[1600px]` wrapper for the standard `max-w-7xl` layout used by all other pages, preventing horizontal overflow on narrow viewports.
+- 🪟 **Constrained Layout** — swapped the unconstrained wrapper for the standard `max-w-7xl` layout.
-- 📊 **Responsive Bar Chart** — switched `MonthlyBarChart` from a fixed `barSize={40}` to `maxBarSize={40}`, allowing the weekly spending bars to shrink gracefully on small screens.
+- 📊 **Responsive Bar Chart** — switched from `barSize={40}` to `maxBarSize={40}`, allowing spending bars to shrink gracefully on small screens.
-- ✂️ **Transaction Card Truncation** — added `flex-1` to the text container and `shrink-0` to the date label in mobile transaction cards, preventing layout-breaking wrapping on long category names.
-- 🔘 **FAB-First Action Pattern** — the "Log Entry" header button is now hidden on mobile (replaced by the floating FAB), while the Export button expands to full-width with a label for easier tapping.
+- 🔘 **FAB-First Action Pattern** — the "Log Entry" header button is hidden on mobile; replaced by the floating FAB.
-- 🌐 **Fixed Ambient Glows** — changed background glow `div`s from `absolute` to `fixed` positioning to prevent them from causing `overflow-hidden` clipping on scroll.

 ### April 20, 2026 — Unified Mobile Navigation
-- 📱 **Scrollable Bottom Nav** — upgraded the mobile bottom navigation bar into a horizontally scrollable strip, allowing instant access to all core modules (Focus, Goals, Calendar, etc.) without relying solely on the hamburger menu.
+- 📱 **Scrollable Bottom Nav** — upgraded the mobile bottom navigation bar into a horizontally scrollable strip with instant access to all core modules.
-- 📐 **Safe Area Pad Refinement** — improved dynamic padding on mobile to ensure the new scrollable navigation strip never overlaps bottom-page content.

 ### April 18, 2026 — Shared Goals & Collaboration
-- 🤝 **Collaborative Goal Tracking** — Added the ability to share goals with colleagues and friends via email.
-Goal owners can invite collaborators, and all participants can update milestones, track progress, and log activities in real-time.
+- 🤝 **Collaborative Goal Tracking** — Added the ability to share goals with colleagues and friends via email with real-time milestone tracking.

 ### April 16, 2026 — Layout Resiliency & Local Dev Polish
-- 🛡️ **Scroll-Proof Modal Architecture** — completely refactored the Add Transaction modal layering on desktop to use strict flex-based centering, ensuring perfect responsiveness regardless of deep page scrolling or Framer Motion animation conflicts.
+- 🛡️ **Scroll-Proof Modal Architecture** — refactored the Add Transaction modal to use strict flex-based centering on desktop.
-- ⚙️ **Dynamic Port Binding** — updated backend CORS logic to intelligently whitelist wildcard local ports, resolving blocked requests during aggressive Vite dev-server auto-incrementing.
+- ⚙️ **Dynamic Port Binding** — updated backend CORS logic to intelligently whitelist wildcard local ports.

 ### April 15, 2026 — Premium Financial UI & Interaction Polish
-- 💎 **Premium Button Systems** — upgraded all primary action buttons in the Financial OS with a custom Indigo-vibe theme, consistent iconography, and glassmorphism-inspired "shine" animations for a high-end feel.
+- 💎 **Premium Button Systems** — upgraded all primary action buttons in the Financial OS with Indigo-vibe theme and glassmorphism shine animations.
-- 📱 **Mobile FAB Optimization** — implemented a high-visibility, glow-enhanced Floating Action Button (FAB) for financial logging on mobile, providing a superior touch experience.
+- 📱 **Mobile FAB Optimization** — implemented a high-visibility, glow-enhanced Floating Action Button for financial logging on mobile.
-- ✨ **Responsive Action States** — header primary actions now intelligently collapse on small screens into a compact "New" action, maintaining accessibility while optimizing screen real estate.

 ### April 13, 2026 — Financial UI Refinement & Analytical Stability
-- 📈 **Weekly Spending Trends** — overhauled the bar chart logic to provide a consistent 5-week breakdown for any selected month, resolving issues where past monthly data was invisible.
+- 📈 **Weekly Spending Trends** — overhauled bar chart logic to provide a consistent 5-week breakdown for any selected month.
-- 🏷️ **Smart Categorization UI** — implemented dynamic category filtering in the transaction modal; users now only see relevant categories based on whether they are logging Income or Expenses.
+- 🏷️ **Smart Categorization UI** — dynamic category filtering in the transaction modal based on Income vs. Expense type.
-- 🔍 **Safe Analytical Search** — hardened the global expense filtering with null-safe note searching to prevent UI crashes on incomplete historical records.
+- 🔍 **Safe Analytical Search** — hardened the global expense filtering with null-safe note searching.
-- 💎 **UX Polish** — standardized transaction editing nomenclature and refined modal interaction states for a more tactile financial experience.

 ### April 12, 2026 — Financial OS & Bento Grid Redesign
-- 💎 **Bento Grid Architecture** — completely redesigned the Expense Tracker module into a modular Bento Grid system for high-density financial overview.
+- 💎 **Bento Grid Architecture** — completely redesigned the Expense Tracker module into a modular Bento Grid system.
 - 🇮🇳 **INR Localization** — standardized entire financial suite to **Indian Rupee (₹)** with `en-IN` formatting.
-- 📊 **Dynamic Analytics** — implemented new donut-style category distribution charts and surgical bar charts for spending history.
+- 📊 **Dynamic Analytics** — implemented donut-style category distribution charts and surgical bar charts for spending history.
-- 🎯 **Budget Thresholds** — added category-specific budget limits with real-time progress indicators and over-limit visual alerts.
+- 🎯 **Budget Thresholds** — added category-specific budget limits with real-time progress indicators.
 - 💾 **CSV Export** — added full data portability to the financial module.

 ### April 10, 2026 — Productivity Logic & Dashboard UX
-- 📈 **Personalized Productivity Targets** — users can now set custom productivity targets (0–100%) directly from the dashboard via an interactive range slider.
+- 📈 **Personalized Productivity Targets** — users can now set custom productivity targets (0–100%) via an interactive range slider on the dashboard.
 - ⚡ **Dashboard Quick Actions** — added a horizontal action slider for one-tap navigation to core features.

 ---